joocer/cronicl/README.md

 Pipelines can be short-lived (e.g. to process a file) or long-lived (e.g. to process streaming input).

 ## Features
--  Programatically define pipeline flow and processing steps
+-  Programatically define pipeline flow and processing operations
--  Record the number of times each step is executed and execution time
+-  Record the number of times each operation is executed and execution time
--  Automatic version tracking of processing steps
+-  Automatic version tracking of processing operations
--  Trace messages through the pipeline (random samples)
+-  Trace messages through the pipeline (random sampling), including santization of sensitive information from trace logs
 -  Monitor via HTTP interface
+-  Automatic retry of operations

 ## Dependencies